-Saddened though they were by the death of this great leader, the Mormons moved on and Mormonism continued to grow, since no one man, except for the Lord Jesus Christ, was central to its mission and teachings.
+Jesus Christ, was central to its mission and teachings.
 The Quorum of the Twelve Apostles led the Church until John Taylor, a British convert, became the third president in 1880.
 That year, the Church celebrated its jubilee by forgiving debts and holding numerous parties.
 The Church also accepted the Pearl of Great Price as one of the standard works, or scriptural canon, of Mormonism.

 Persecution from the government only increased as the Mormon Church continued to grow.
 In 1882, the Edmunds Act, which outlawed cohabitation with more than one woman, was passed.
 To enforce this, U.S. President Chester A. Arthur sent the Utah Commission.
 All Mormons who practiced polygamy were disenfranchised: stripped of the right to vote or forbidden to hold public office.
 Many of them were also jailed.
 Although this clearly violated U.S. constitutional law forbidding ex post facto laws, over 1,300 men were jailed.
 In Idaho, a loyalty oath was instituted in 1885, which required all residents to swear they opposed polygamy or any organization that taught it in order to be given the right to vote.
 This effectively disenfranchised all Mormons.
 Mormons appealed these laws all the way to the Supreme Court of the United States, but things only got worse.
 In 1887, the U.S. Congress passed the Edmunds-Tucker Act, which disincorporated the Mormon Church and seized virtually all of its property.
 It required loyalty oaths from local officials, which kept even Mormons who were not practicing polygamy (of which there were many) from holding office and which allowed the federal government to appoint state officers and even control what textbooks could be allowed in classrooms.